ultralytics/ultralytics/docs/guides/index.md

 * [YOLO Common Issues](yolo-common-issues.md) ⭐ RECOMMENDED: Practical solutions and troubleshooting tips to the most frequently encountered issues when working with Ultralytics YOLO models.
 * [YOLO Performance Metrics](yolo-performance-metrics.md) ⭐ ESSENTIAL: Understand the key metrics like mAP, IoU, and F1 score used to evaluate the performance of your YOLO models.
 Includes practical examples and tips on how to improve detection accuracy and speed.
+* [Model Deployment Options](model-deployment-options.md): Overview of YOLO model deployment formats like ONNX, OpenVINO, and TensorRT, with pros and cons for each to inform your deployment strategy.
 * [K-Fold Cross Validation](kfold-cross-validation.md) 🚀 NEW: Learn how to improve model generalization using K-Fold cross-validation technique.
 * [Hyperparameter Tuning](hyperparameter-tuning.md) 🚀 NEW: Discover how to optimize your YOLO models by fine-tuning hyperparameters using the Tuner class and genetic evolution algorithms.
 * [SAHI Tiled Inference](sahi-tiled-inference.md) 🚀 NEW: Comprehensive guide on leveraging SAHI's sliced inference capabilities with YOLOv8 for object detection in high-resolution images.